IulianCernat/Project-Management/client/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The REST api path is stored in .env.development
+The REST api path is stored in .env.development.
 The page will reload if you make edits.\
 You will also see any lint errors in the console.